State of the Art in Text Classification for South Slavic Languages: Fine-Tuning or Prompting?: Methodology

-Open-source models were installed locally and executed via the Ollama API service \citep{maric_local_llms}.
+Open-weight models were installed locally and executed via the Ollama API service \citep{maric_local_llms}.
 OpenAI models were used through the chat completion endpoint via the OpenAI API, whereas other closed-source models were accessed through the OpenRouter platform\footnote{\url{https://openrouter.ai/}} that provides a unified API access to various closed-source models.
 To prevent any bias, all models were used with their default parameters.
 The only parameter that we defined is the temperature which we set to 0 to ensure a more deterministic behaviour of the models.
 More details on the models and their implementation, including information on the availability of openly available models and fine-tuning datasets, are provided in Section \ref{app:sec-models} of the Appendix.

 All instruction-tuned LLMs are used in a zero-shot prompting setup, meaning that they receive only a task description and label definitions.
+All prompts and label definitions are written in English, while the instances are provided in the original languages (English or South Slavic).
+Changing the language of the prompt could introduce an additional factor that affects performance.
+In the presented experiments, our goal is to assess model performance on a specific task and language, rather than to evaluate their instruction-following abilities across different languages.
 The models are instructed to output a label, represented by a digit.
 The same prompt per benchmark family is used for all LLMs.
 Prompts are provided in Figure \ref{fig:prompts} in Section \ref{app:sec-models} of the Appendix.